Peter-Refaat/Mini-Wasalny/README.md

 A desktop application built with Qt for visualizing graph algorithms, managing user accounts, and interacting with graph structures in real-time.

 ![Demo](image.png))
-_Replace this placeholder with an actual screenshot of your application._

 ---